diardanoraihan/DS_for_Business/README.md

 Data science is a science of extracting useful information from a large, structured or unstructured amount of data to help business (company) solve problems.
 The practice includes data collection, data cleaning, data analysis and visualization, and machine learning modeling.

 In this project, I leverage my data science skills to maximize business revenue, reduce cost, and optimize businesses process.
 I apply data science techniques to the following 6 departments:
-- __Human Resources__: Build machine learning models to predict employee retention that could save the company hundreds of thousands of dollars.
+- __Human Resources__: Build AI models to reduce employees hiring and training costs by predicting which employees might leave the company.
 See the project [here](https://github.com/diardanoraihan/DS_for_Business/tree/main/Human%20Resources%20Department).
-- __Marketing__: _Coming soon_
+- __Marketing__: Optimize marketing strategy to launch a targeted campaign by performing customer segmentation.
+See the project [here](https://github.com/diardanoraihan/DS_for_Business/tree/main/Marketing%20Department).
 - __Sales__: _Coming soon_
 - __Operations__: _Coming soon_
 - __Public Relations__: _Coming soon_